meltano/meltano/docs/src/docs/plugins.md

 ## Loaders

-Loaders are defined as the component that integrate data into a database, using the best integration for updating bulk data.
+Data Loader is a component for the bulk import of data.
 Currently, Meltano supports [Singer.io](https://singer.io) targets as loaders.

 ### target-snowflake

 ::: warning
-This plugin will enable data to be loaded in a [Snowflake](https://www.snowflake.com) database, but the Meltano UI doesn't support querying to Snowflake yet.
+This plugin will enable data to be loaded in a [Snowflake](https://www.snowflake.com) database.
+Please note that querying in the Meltano UI is not supported, yet.
 You can follow the progress on this feature in this issue: [meltano/meltano#428](https://gitlab.com/meltano/meltano/issues/428)
 :::